 Their load testing results are super impressive, with the fastest response time.
 I’ve also included their Global TTFB, which proves they’re a great host to get started.

-Update: Based on user request, I published a post, comparing Cloudways Digital Ocean Vs Vultr in terms of load testing.
+Update: Based on user request, I published a post comparing Cloudways Digital Ocean Vs Vultr in load testing.
 I've also included Linode and Vultr HF in the above post.

 4. A2 Hosting

 A2 Hosting is the second-fastest shared hosting for WordPress.
-Our site hosted on A2 Hosting recorded a fast server response time, and their load testing results are good, which you can check in the later part.
+Our site hosted on A2 Hosting recorded a fast server response time, and their load testing results are good, which you can check later.
 The best of A2 Hosting is

 - A2 Optimized server setup